Free-Object-Hub/.github/profile/README.md

 ### Migration History
 - **Legacy PHP** - original API implementation.
 Shut down
 - **Node.js** - the first and only attempt to migrate the API.
 Broke the protocol.
 Shut down
-- **openGo** - immediate replacement for Node.js, restores the protocol behavior of legacy PHP, serves 97% of the API
+- **openGo** - immediate replacement for Node.js, restores the protocol behavior of legacy PHP, serves 100% of the API
-- **openRust** - service for web push, also by coincidence index + loader 1.20, serves 3%, in the future it will become a full implementation of the CSR wiki engine in Rust
+- **openRust** - service for web push, also by coincidence index + loader 1.20, can serve 3% of the API, postponed for the time being
 All migrations and ports were done gradually without stopping the site (except that client updates were frozen)

 The client was never migrated - it was on GHE, and it remains on GHE, and probably will remain there for many years